Trip history

 Trip history in Navixy allows you to review past activities and routes taken by your fleet vehicles.
 This feature provides a detailed log of trips, including timestamps, locations, distances, and duration, helping you monitor vehicle activity and optimize fleet management.

-To view trip history in Navixy, select the objects you're interested in and then click the history button.
+To view your trip history in Navixy, select the objects you're interested in and click .
 You will be prompted to choose a time and date range.
 Select the desired date range to proceed.

 ---|---|